 Next season, Madeline joins the Sinfonieorchester Bergisch Gladbach for a 3rd reprisal of the role of Rosalinde in Die Fledermaus.
+As a founding member of the new company Leipzig Underground Opera, Madeline will sing the title role of Dido in Dido and Aeneas in their debut production in the fall of 2021, as well as creating a new role in a premiere work composed by Gregor Forbes.
+Next July, Sinfonia Leipzig will present a concert version of Der Fliegende Holländer in which Madeline will star as Senta.
 In December 2019, she was featured in a new role debut as Gretel in Hänsel und Gretel with Sinfonia Leipzig.
 The esteemed Alinde Quartett asked Madeline to join them last November for an all-Schubert program in Cologne.
 In February 2019 she also performed the role of Rosalinde in collaboration with the Hochschule für Musik "Franz Liszt" in Weimar.
 Summer 2018 brought Madeline's role debut as Donna Anna in Don Giovanni with the SommerOrchester Leipzig.
 In 2016, she joined Midsummer Night Opera in Rochester, NY as Fiordiligi in Mozart's Così fan tutte.
 Her European debut came in 2015 in the title role of Puccini's Suor Angelica, at the State Opera Stara Zagora and the State Opera Plovdiv, Bulgaria, and she reprised the role in 2016 both with the Prague Summer Nights Festival in Prague, Czech Republic, and with Capitol Opera Albany.
 Additional operatic roles include: Lady Billows/Albert Herring, Donna Elvira/Don Giovanni, and Ciesca/Gianni Schicchi.

 Noted for her skill with contemporary music, Madeline is a founding member of the Contemporary Insights Ensemble based in Leipzig; she also performed with the ZfGM ensemble in Leipzig in their debut festival 2018.
 She was featured regularly as a soloist with the Ossia New Music ensemble in Rochester, NY, collaborating with composer Aristea Mellos as well as performing more widely recognized favorites, and has performed with the Marsyas Ensemble at Symphony Space in New York City.
 Madeline also regularly gives concerts with Leipziger Symphonieorchester, Sinfonia Leipzig, and other ensembles throughout Germany.